 Tom specialized in photography during his Art Foundation course at Newcastle College, before gaining a bachelor’s degree in Media Production at the University of Northumbria, where he focussed on animation.
 Photography remained a part of Tom’s life through an eight year period working in London’s creative arts industry.
 He moved to the United States in 2012.

-CLIENTS & PUBLICATIONS: Garrett Leight California Optical, Condé Nast Traveller, Lodestars Anthology, F-Stop Magazine, The Typographic Universe, AFAR Magazine, Pureology, BBC Viewfinder, Cosmopolitan, Degree, Toyota, Saavn, DayFour, Selection, Homes & Interiors Scotland, Marriott, SunEdison, Lamono Magazine, Mainstream Publishing, A5, Accidental Records, Big Shot Magazine, Urb Magazine, Baillie Gifford, Blowback, Edge Magazine, Holy Ghost, Inflight Review
+CLIENTS & PUBLICATIONS: Garrett Leight California Optical, Condé Nast Traveller, Kings Place, Lodestars Anthology, F-Stop Magazine, The Typographic Universe, AFAR Magazine, Pureology, BBC Viewfinder, Cosmopolitan, Degree, Toyota, Saavn, DayFour, Selection, Homes & Interiors Scotland, Marriott, SunEdison, Lamono Magazine, Mainstream Publishing, Forbes, A5, Accidental Records, Big Shot Magazine, Urb Magazine, Baillie Gifford, Blowback, Edge Magazine, Holy Ghost, Inflight Review